Immigration agents arrest man who left church after a year

 ICE said Oliver-Bruno, who has lived in North Carolina for two decades, had no legal basis to be in the U.S. and had exhausted his “extensive” appeals.
 Oliver-Bruno pleaded guilty in 2014 to using false documents to try to re-enter the U.S. in Texas after a trip outside the country, according to court documents.

-Several dozen protesters came to the federal immigration office in Morrisville in hopes of dissuading authorities from detaining Oliver-Bruno.
-Local television footage showed some supporters being led away in handcuffs by deputies after they apparently refused to disperse.
-A sheriff’s spokesman didn’t immediately respond to an email asking about the additional arrests.
+Several dozen protesters came to the federal immigration office in Morrisville in hopes of dissuading authorities from arresting Oliver-Bruno.
+Alerta Migratoria said Oliver-Bruno was detained and put into a van after entering the office, and that supporters were arrested trying to block the van.

+The Morrisville Police Department issued a statement saying it was called to the scene because the crowd, though peaceful, refused to allow immigration officers to drive away with Oliver-Bruno.
+The department said it tried to de-escalate the situation, but demonstrators ignored two orders to disperse before arrests were made.

+Online booking records show at least 20 demonstrators were arrested at the immigration office on charges including failure to disperse and resisting officers.

-Alerta Migratoria NC said Oliver-Bruno had filed an application with U.S. Citizenship and Immigration Services seeking to avoid deportation.
-In a statement preceding his arrest, the group said he was asked to come in for a biometric screening as part of the application, and he was aware of the risks: “To comply with this request, Samuel will have to leave sanctuary and risk getting detained.”
+Alerta Migratoria said Oliver-Bruno had filed an application with U.S. Citizenship and Immigration Services seeking to avoid deportation.
+The group’s statement said he was asked to come in for a biometric screening as part of the application, and he was aware he had to “risk getting detained.”

-A spokeswoman for USCIS didn’t immediately respond to a message asking about what type of application Oliver-Bruno had made to stay in the U.S.
+Advocates say Oliver-Bruno’s family had “recently faced threats” in his home state of Veracruz, Mexico, where drug cartels are active.
+They said he fears for his safety if he is deported.

+USCIS spokesman Pamela Wilson said the agency generally can’t discuss individual applications for deportation deferment.

 Follow Drew at www.twitter.com/JonathanLDrew